briis/affalddk/README.md

 To add Affald-DK to your installation, do the following:

-- Go to Configuration and Integrations
+- Go to *Settings* and *Devices & Services*
-- Click the + ADD INTEGRATION button in the lower right corner.
+- Click the **+ ADD INTEGRATION** button in the lower right corner.
-- Search for *Affald* and click the integration.
+- Search for *Affald** and click the integration.
-- When loaded, there will be a configuration box, where you must enter:
+- When loaded, there will be a configuration box, where you must select and enter:

   | Parameter | Required | Default Value | Description |
   | --------- | -------- | ------------- | ----------- |